sophiacongdon00/my-travel-magnets/pages/travel-buddies.md

 Katherine and I discuss our adventures with the [Oregon cat magnet](https://sophiacongdon00.github.io/my-travel-magnets/item.html?id=oregon-cat-magnet), the [Alicante house magnet](https://sophiacongdon00.github.io/my-travel-magnets/item.html?id=alicante-house-magnet), and the [Guinness magnet](https://sophiacongdon00.github.io/my-travel-magnets/item.html?id=dublin-guinness-magnet).
 Katherine and I met during our study abroad program in Alicante, Spain in January of 2022.

-### Athena
-Athena and I talk about our roadtrips across the US, including the Route 66 trip we took in 2024.
-Athena and I met in 2009 in elementary school.
-We discuss the BLANK magnet and the BLANK magnet.

 ### Emma
-Emma and I chat about our trip to [New Orleans](LINK HERE) during the spring break of our senior year of college.
+Emma and I chat about our trip to [New Orleans](https://sophiacongdon00.github.io/my-travel-magnets/item.html?id=cafe-dumonde-magnet) during the spring break of our senior year of college.
 Emma and I met in orchestra class during our freshman year of high school.

 ---